 Pixel art is not a simple technical regression, but a first-rate narrative and aesthetic tool.
-It allows for everything from the relaxed simulation of an orchard to the tension of a desperate escape.
+It allows everything from the relaxed simulation of a garden to the tension of a desperate escape.
 Each block of color reinforces the game's visual identity, creating atmospheres that hyper-detailed realism often dilutes.
 It's not about nostalgia, but a design decision that prioritizes essence over visual noise.

 The logic behind the grid: optimization and style 🎨

 From a technical standpoint, pixel art offers concrete advantages.
 The limited color palette reduces texture weight and speeds up loading times.
-Sprites, being smaller, consume less video memory, allowing for smooth animations on modest hardware.
-Furthermore, pixel-level design forces the artist to be precise: every dot counts.
-There's no room for gratuitous filler; each element must communicate form, light, or texture with the minimum possible information.
-It's an exercise in visual synthesis.
+Sprites, being smaller, consume less video memory, allowing smooth animations to run on modest hardware.
+Furthermore, pixel-by-pixel design forces the artist to be precise: every point counts.
+There is no room for filler; each element must communicate form, light, or texture with the minimum possible information.
+It is an exercise in visual synthesis.

 When your character has more pixels than your patience 😅

-Of course, then you show up and spend three hours adjusting a single pixel of your protagonist's eye because, if not, it looks like they have a nervous tic.
+Of course, then you show up and spend three hours adjusting a single pixel of your protagonist's eye because, if you don't, it looks like they have a nervous tic.
 And in the first minute of the game, the player sees it from a top-down perspective and doesn't even look at the eyes.
-But that's the charm: that level of obsession is what separates a charismatic character from a pile of poorly placed squares.
-Pixel art is, in the end, the art of sweating over details no one will see, but that are noticeable if they're missing.
+But that's the beauty of it: that level of obsession is what separates a charismatic character from a pile of poorly placed squares.
+Pixel art is, in the end, the art of sweating over details that no one will see, but that are noticeable if they are missing.